rvaki/jmagine-react-native/README.md

 - cd to repo and > npm install
 # Install Android Application
 - react-native run-android `(Do not forget to install react-native first)`
+- Enable Internet connection on your device to fetch data